rasbt/LLMs-from-scratch/appendix-A/02_installing-python-libraries/README.md

 This document provides more information on double-checking your installed Python version and packages.
 (Please see the [../01_optional-python-setup-preferences](../01_optional-python-setup-preferences) folder for more information on installing Python and Python packages.)

-I used the following main libraries in this book.
+I used the following libraries listed [here](https://github.com/rasbt/LLMs-from-scratch/blob/main/requirements.txt) for this book.
 Newer versions of these libraries are likely compatible as well.
-However, if you experience any problems with the code, you can try these library versions as a fallback:
+However, if you experience any problems with the code, you can try these library versions as a fallback.

--  numpy  1.24.3
--  scipy 1.10.1
--  pandas  2.0.2
--  matplotlib  3.7.1
--  jupyterlab  4.0
--  watermark  2.4.2
--  torch  2.0.1
--  tiktoken  0.5.1

-To install these requirements most conveniently, you can use the `requirements.txt` file:
+To install these requirements most conveniently, you can use the `requirements.txt` file in the root directory for this code repository and execute the following command:

 ```
 pip install -r requirements.txt